snimmagadda1/s11a.com/content/01-30-2022/index.md

 Having validated that the `StaxEventItemReader` we created works for post data, the definitions for reading the other Stack Exchange domain objects can be written with the same set of steps.
 Simply define a Bean of type `StaxEventItemReader` that is bound to the POJO representing the data, and use it as the delegate in another `MultiResourceItemReader` pointing to the data on the local filesystem.
 The final reader definitions for posts, comments, badges, post history, users, and votes are [defined here](https://github.com/snimmagadda1/stack-exchange-dump-to-mysql).

-### Connecting & writing to MySQL
+## Connecting & writing to MySQL

 If you recall, a chunk-oriented step must read from at least one input and write to at least one output.
 So far we've constructed wiring to read our target data from XML and write to the console.
-Now let's close the loop and write to a more meaningful output.
+Now let's close the loop and write to a relational database.

 Before defining the `ItemWriter`s for the job, let's get an instance of MySQL up and running.
 This can be done many ways.
 The simplest for local development nowadays is via a container.
 Using docker we can start an instance of MySQL as follows: